Deutherius/Filament-Width-Comp-Experiments/README.md

 ...yikes.
 This correlates well with the observed effects (wide band of overextrusion followed by a thin band of underextrusion).
 Notably, this is still within the "standard" tolerance of +-0.05 mm, so the filament technically passed the basic QC requirement.
 Varying the diameter this much over such short distances *does* produce visible artefacts on the print though, as demonstrated.
 And even a cheap 3€ mechanical filament sensor can be used to fix the issue.

 ## Disclaimer
 I have been using the sensor for a grand total of 3 days at this point.
 No idea if these results are reliable in day-to-day printing as of yet.
 I have no idea about what accuracy/precision/repeatability to expect from the sensor, although the resolution seems to be about 1 micron.
-With good and consistent filaments, it is entirely possible that using the compensation would introduce more errors into the print than would otherwise be there, so use at your own risk.
+With good and consistent filaments, it is entirely possible that using the compensation would introduce more errors into the print than would otherwise be there, so use at your own risk*.
 Still, it makes my stash of esun ABS+ printable, so I am happy with it so far.

 Also be aware that you might have to retune your EM with this mod.
 Since this process messes with flow rate, the slicer-side EM might be a bit different than before, i.e. if your filament is really consistent, but has a nominal mean diameter of 1.72 mm, your prints will look great, but your tuned EM might be higher than usual.
 The filament width compensation, however, expects 1.75 mm, so it will try to overextrude when it sees 1.72 mm.
 As a result, your slicer-side EM would actually need to be a bit lower than expected in this hypothetical example to get good prints.